 Should anyone be unhappy with any aspect of the school then it is important that the school learns about this.
 In the first instance we would very much encourage parents to talk to their child's class teacher.
-Any continuing concerns will be passed on to the SENDCO or the Head teacher, who would meet with the parent.
+Any continuing concerns will be passed on to the SENDCo (also Head of School) or the Executive Headteacher, who would meet with the parent.
 If there are still concerns that cannot be resolved then parents would be given a copy of the school's complaints procedure so that they can write a formal complaint to the Complaints Officer.
 For further information see the Complaints Policy which is available on the school website.